Women's outfitweekend

 Get the proportions right

-Ribbed hem hits the belt loops; sleeves end at the wrist with a clean cuff; chest sits half an inch off the body.
+Cropped, with the ribbed hem at the high waist — the crop is what lets it sit over dresses and high-rise denim instead of swallowing them.
 For the wrap dress: wrap should sit cleanly at the natural waist; hem at the knee or just below.

 Why the colours work

-Earth tones against jewel tones — olive with burgundy, khaki with forest — is autumnal layering at its richest.
-The depth of the jewel tone gives the earth tone gravity; together they read intentional rather than tonal-by-accident.
+Olive with burgundy, khaki with forest — autumn layering at its richest; the jewel tone gives the earth tone gravity.

 When to wear it